avniproject/calcutta-kids/migration.md

 The primary objective of this documentation is to remove the dependency of the Calcutta Kids organization's implementation from Org1.

+** IMPORTANT NOTE:
+We have to have confirmation from the Organisation that all users will be logging out and then doing a clean fresh sync from the scratch after the migration.
+This is required as we are not going to update the last_modified_date_time in the migration update commands.
+This would retain historical timestamp information.
+If not, we need to update last_modified_date_time migration update command, to force sync the modified entries for already logged-in users.
+**

 ### Steps Taken:

-#### Step 1: Database Backup
+#### Step 1: Database Backup and Storage rest

-Create a manual backup of prod db just before starting the migration steps
+    1. Create a manual backup of prod db just before starting the migration steps
+    2. Clear all contents within "calcutta_kids/" folder of prod-user-media s3 folder

 #### Step 2: Upload Org1 Metadata.zip file into Org2